-Yes, it may be an 'accepted' thing...a 'soccer thing'; a team runs across the field together to the opposite touch line at the conclusion of a game to share the joy of victory with other students.
-But...we are encountering more and more acts of unsporting behavior that occurs when fans of the OTHER team are in that same area.
+In some cases, a team runs across the field together to the opposite touch line at the conclusion of a game to share the joy of victory with other students.
+However, there have been reports of unsporting behavior that occurs when fans of the OTHER team are in that same area.
 Please utilize your leadership role and prevent issues before they occur.
 Address this frequently with team members.